rtgodwin/rtgodwin.github.io/dnd/session8.md

 ## Changes

-- Dalakhar stumbled upon the stone fragment and hastily headed to Backwash BnB.
-Maybe Renaer knows something, tried to dissuade Dalakhar?
+- Dalakhar was working for Xanathar, stold the stone, and was being pursued by _Xanathar_ guild members.
-- Maybe skip the whole Nimblewright fiasco
+- Urstul and Nimblewright (Zhentarim) coordinated the attack.
+Either lead to Gralhund.
-- Need to get them directly from fireball investigation to Gralhund Villa
+- Urstul will escape via portal with the stone.

-- Urstul will escape via portal with the stone, but the next session players catch him immediately, get stone
+## Intro

-## Rewrite
+- Recap Mirt and Harper Narrate scarecrow rewards.
--
+- Wyvern encounter if they travel fast.

 ### Future sessions
 - Catch Urstul immeidately.
 Get stone.
 Stone whispers to a single player the location, player is unable to communicate the location: DC CON save they throw up trying.
 Player forgets the location as soon as stone is passed.